Patient Participation Groups are an effective way to obtain public input in the ever-changing NHS.

 The role of 'the informed member of the public' will become invaluable as the shift towards patient involvement and local decision-making continues to rise.

-Many GP surgeries in south Essex have a patient participation group (PPG) or patient forum and membership of the group is open to all patients of the practice.
+GP practices in Thurrock each have a patient participation group (PPG) or patient forum.
+Membership of one of these groups is open to all patients in that group's particular practice.
 The patient groups are usually co-ordinated by the practice manager, and meetings are attended by both patients and practice staff.

 If your local surgery doesn't have a PPG yet, and you are interested in setting one up, click on the link below.